The #1 missing thing from most Fitness Programs.

 Part of this same program could well include a 20 minute session on the stationary bike after the weights.
 If you initially start on a resistance level of 6 on the bike and find that challenging but sustainable you could adopt a similar strategy by doing the last 2 minutes on resistance 6 in the 3rd workout, then the last 4 minutes in the 5th workout etc etc, eventually once you’ve done 11 weeks you’d be doing the entire 20 minutes of cycling at a higher resistance and thus burning more calories and simply ‘be fitter’.
 What I've desribed is a fairly basic example and admittedly it isn’t as possible for a committed exercise devotee with years of continuous training experience to make increases as often and they may require more complex periodisation, however many regular gym-goers could be more deliberate in planning regular and very small increase somewhere in their routines.
 Depending on your goals you’d naturally look to make progress with other variables.
 In training for your first marathon you could choose to add 5 minutes to the total duration of the longest run you do each week.
 Again using that idea of 11 weeks of training that’d be a whopping 50 minute increase in running endurance!
 Barriers to progressing

 The main barrier to making regular progress is frequency.
-Typically clients who do strength training (& cardio for that matter) once per week, just don't gain enough muscle, strength or fitness to be able to consistently move forward.
+Personal training clients who do strength training (& cardio for that matter) once per week, just don't gain enough muscle, strength or fitness to be able to consistently move forward.
 Then if they go a week without exercise is can effectively become 10-16 days between workouts, and that is a relatively LONG time when you talk about your body and a de-training effect.

 Stress, lack of sleep and poor diet also limit the bodys ability to adapt to exercise and make progress.
 It may seem obvious to make sure you make a program progressive but you’d be surprised how seldom it is properly structured into people’s routine or plan.
 If you're making the effort to turn up and exercise regularly I think you'll find the extra little bit of planning in making your program incrementally progressive could be the seemingly small thing that makes a big difference to your results.
 I'm sure you'll also find it makes your exercise routine feel much more purposeful and worthwhile.
 Get in touch if you’d like to get going with an effective, progressive exercise program.